RadoslavSheytanov/competitive/README.md

 ## Introduction

 Welcome to my repository of university homework solutions and competitive programming problem resolutions.
-This repository serves as a public archive of my personal academic and competitive programming journey, showcasing the work I have completed throughout my university courses and various programming contests.
+This repository serves as a public archive of my personal academic and competitive programming journey which started in the late 2021, showcasing the work I have completed throughout my university courses and various programming contests.

 ## Purpose